 Social media channels can be a great way to interact with your audience on a more personal level.
 By conducting customer and competitor analyses, you’ll be able to tell exactly which channels your prospects, and the competition, are most likely to be so you can focus your efforts on creating engaging content specifically for those formats.
 Whatever you do, don’t try to do everything all at once, pick a few channels that fit your target demographic and do those really well before you branch out – even using one channel effectively can have a much greater impact than a half-effort on three.
 Don’t let common social media problems get in the way.
 Be aware of them from the beginning and nip them in the bud.
 And, as with all content creation, be sure you optimize your Calls to Action so customers know exactly what they should do next, be it visiting your site, tagging their friends, or giving feedback on a potential new product.

 Ready to get up and running with social media marketing but feeling a bit overwhelmed with all the tasks you have on your plate?
 We’ve got you covered.
-Big Leap has helped hundreds of small businesses like yours optimize their social media to increase website traffic, earn new prospects, and reach their marketing metrics.
+Big Leap has helped tons of businesses like yours optimize their social media to increase website traffic, earn new prospects, and reach their marketing metrics.
 Schedule your free Big Leap Social Media consultation today.